daihan054/PTE-academic/PTE-Essay-Grammar-Mistake-Notes.md

 | **What you wrote:** | To begin with, Television provides people with mental calmness and peacefulness. |
 | **What it should be:** | To begin with, television provides people with mental calmness and peacefulness. |

+"Television" is a common noun.
+It only gets a capital letter if it starts the sentence, not after a comma in the middle.

 | | |
 |---|---|
 | **What you wrote:** | During covid-19, all educational institutes were shut down. |
 | **What it should be:** | During COVID-19, all educational institutes were shut down. |

-### What I did wrong in the paragraph

-You wrote **"Television"** with a capital T in the middle of a sentence after a comma.
-"Television" is a common noun and must be lower-case unless it begins the sentence.
-You also wrote **"covid-19"** in lower-case; the standard form is **"COVID-19"** (all caps for the acronym).
-Proper nouns and official acronyms must follow English capitalization conventions.
+COVID-19 is an acronym and must be written in all capitals.
+Lower-case "covid-19" does not follow the standard convention.

 ---